Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Abstract

 First, numerous experiments were conducted in order to find the best "shape" of the CNN.
 Second, experiments were carried out in the clairvoyant scenario in order to compare the CNN and FNN to an RM with an EC.
 The results show more than 16\% reduction in the classification error with our CNN or FNN.
 Third, experiments were also performed in a cover-source mismatch setting.
 The results show that the CNN and FNN are naturally robust to the mismatch problem.

-In Addition to the experiments, we provide discussions on the internal mechanisms of a CNN, and weave links with some previously stated ideas, in order to understand the impressive results we obtained.
+In Addition to the experiments, we provide discussions on the internal mechanisms of a CNN, and weave links with some previously stated ideas, in order to understand the results we obtained.
+We also have a discussion on the scenario "same embedding key".